unbit/uwsgi-docs/FAQ.rst

 The second one uses a master process shared memory area (via `mmap`) that maintains statistics on every worker in the pool.
-At the start of every request, the worker sets a timestamp representing the time after the process will be killed in its dedicated area.
+At the start of every request, the worker sets a timestamp representing the time after which the process will be killed in its dedicated area.
 This timestamp is zeroed after every successful request.
 If the master process finds a worker with a timestamp in the past it will mercilessly kill it.